kinano/NotificationSystem/README.md

 * Run the Node.js server: ``` node server.js```
 * Navigate to the following URL: http://localhost:8000/NotificationSystem The web page will display the comments that have pending notifications.
+* The current design only displays the notifications on the connected clients/browsers.
+I will fine tune to play with notifying users soon.